 From subatomic particles to infinite galaxies, everything around us that we can see or know is based on the fundamentals of physics.
-Other sciences such as seismology, chemistry and astronomy all broke off from the questions asked by the original physicist thousands of years ago.
+Other sciences such as seismology, chemistry, and astronomy all broke off from the questions asked by the original physicists thousands of years ago.

 Most physicists are problem solvers and have excellent analytical skills.
 This makes them highly adaptable and often helps them advance in their careers.
 Physicists work in government laboratories and on college campuses.
 You can find physicists in space and under the ocean, conducting experiments and living a life dedicated to science.

 Physics gives students a broad perspective and many people with an undergraduate degree in physics go on to find careers in the following fields:

 Reputable colleges and universities go through the process of accreditation.
 Accredited colleges have met standards set forth by various legitimizing organizations.
 For example, regional and national accrediting organizations are listed under the website of the U.S. Department of Education (DOE).
 The Council for Higher Education Accreditation (CHEA) also tracks accredited institutions.
 Only schools recognized by the DOE qualify for federal financial aid for students.